H. L. Hunley: Disappearance

 After the attack, H.L.
 Hunley failed to return to her base.
-At one point there appeared to be evidence that Hunley survived as long as one hour following the attack, which occurred at about 20:45.
+At one point, there appeared to be evidence that Hunley survived as long as one hour following the attack, which occurred at about 20:45.
 The day after the attack, the commander of "Battery Marshall" reported that he had received "the signals" from the submarine indicating she was returning to her base.
 The report did not say what the signals were.
 A postwar correspondent wrote that "two blue lights" were the prearranged signals, and a lookout on Housatonic reported he saw a "blue light" on the water after his ship sank.
 "Blue light" in 1864 referred to a pyrotechnic signal in long use by the U.S. Navy.
 It has been falsely represented in published works as a blue lantern; the lantern eventually found on the recovered H. L. Hunley had a clear, not a blue, lens.
 Pyrotechnic "blue light" could be seen easily over the 4 mi distance between Battery Marshall and the site of Hunley's attack on Housatonic.

-After signalling, Dixon's plan could have been to take his submarine underwater to make a return to Sullivan's Island, although he left no confirmed documentation of this plan.
-At one point the finders of Hunley suggested she was unintentionally rammed by USS Canandaigua when that warship was going to rescue the crew of Housatonic, but no such damage was found when she was raised from the bottom of the harbor.
+After signaling, Dixon's plan could have been to take his submarine underwater to make a return to Sullivan's Island, although he left no confirmed documentation of this plan.
+At one point, the finders of Hunley suggested she was unintentionally rammed by USS Canandaigua when that warship was going to rescue the crew of Housatonic, but no such damage was found when she was raised from the bottom of the harbor.
 Instead, all evidence and analysis eventually pointed to the instantaneous death of Hunley's entire crew at the moment of the spar torpedo's contact with the hull of Housatonic.
-Upon removal of the silt inside the hull, the skeletons of the crewmembers were found seated at their stations, with no signs of skeletal trauma.
+Upon removal of the silt inside the hull, the skeletons of the crewmembers were found seated at their stations with no signs of skeletal trauma.
 In October 2008, scientists reported they had found that the crew of Hunley had not set her pump to remove water from the crew's compartment, and this might indicate she was not flooded until after they died.
 In January 2013, it was announced that conservator Paul Mardikian had found evidence of a copper sleeve at the end of Hunley's spar.
 This finding indicated the torpedo had been attached directly to the spar, meaning the submarine may have been less than 16 ft from Housatonic when the torpedo exploded.
 In 2018, researchers reported that the keel blocks, which the crew could release from inside the vessel to allow the sub to surface quickly in an emergency, had never been released.